godinhojoao/dsa-studies/dsa-in-c/dynamicArray.md

 ## What is a Dynamic Array?

-- An array that grows
+- An array that can grow or shrink in size during runtime.
+- Unlike static arrays, which have a fixed size, dynamic arrays automatically resize as elements are added or removed.

 ## Sizing an Array appropriately